Alfred L. Goldberg: Research career

 In 1987, his laboratory and Rechsteiner’s described the much larger ATP-dependent proteolytic complex that degrades ubiquitinated proteins in reticulocytes.
 He named it the 26S proteasome to distinguish it from the smaller particle, which he named the 20S proteasome, and which they later showed comprises the proteolytic activity of the 26S complex.
 Their subsequent studies defined many of the proteasome’s novel biochemical features, especially its ATP-dependent mechanism, peptide products, and cellular functions.
 Their recent research has shown that cellular rates of degradation are controlled in part by regulation of 26S proteasome activity, including by protein kinases.

 Of major scientific and medical impact was his lab’s development of proteasome inhibitors that block degradation in cells.
 In collaboration with a small biotech company (Myogenics/Proscript), which he founded, they introduced in 1994 the inhibitor, MG132, which has been used in many thousands of publications and has enabled major advances in knowledge about the importance of protein degradation.
 In introducing these inhibitors, they showed that the proteasome is the major site for protein breakdown in normal cells, is critical in activation of inflammatory responses, and is the source of most antigen peptides presented on surface MHC Class 1 molecules, which is critical in immune defense against viruses and cancer.
 His long collaboration with Ken Rock further elucidated this process, identified the unique properties of the proteasomes in immune tissues, and defined the roles of cellular peptidases (especially ERAP1) in further processing proteasome products so they fit into MHC Class 1 molecules.
 Most importantly, Goldberg’s efforts initiated the development by the company of proteasome inhibitor Bortezomib/Velcade, which is used worldwide to treat the common hematological cancer, multiple myeloma.
-Over 600,000 patients have now been treated with proteasome inhibits, which have extended their life spans and improved their quality of life.
+Over 600,000 patients have now been treated with proteasome inhibitors, which have extended their life spans and improved their quality of life.

 Another area where the Goldberg lab has made major contributions concerns the cellular mechanisms of muscle atrophy.
 His lab first identified factors that suppress muscle protein degradation (e.g., insulin) or enhance it (e.g., disuse, cancer cachexia), and subsequently showed that various types of muscle wasting occur through transcription of a common set of atrophy-related genes (atrogenes).
 They also identified the critical transcription factor triggering this atrophy program (FoxO3) and elucidated the mechanisms that disassemble the muscles’ contractile apparatus during atrophy.